appliedbinf/pima/README.md

 Output options:
-  --output <OUTPUT_DIR>                       Output directory for the analysis --overwrite                                 Overwrite an existing output directory (default : False)
+  --output <OUTPUT_DIR>                       Output directory for the analysis --overwrite                                 Overwrite an existing output directory (default : False) --resume                                    Resume a partial run from the last completed step

 Assembly options:
   --assembler {wtdbg2,flye}                   Assembler to use (default : flye)